MMA-HHG/MMA/README.md

 `SUBROUTINE mult_phase`: it's not so clear to me what effects are included in the propagator and which are applied in time domain afterwards.

+### printing procedure
+There are two procedures now,it should be rewritten and driven by an if-construct to select prints on demand.
+Solve naming problem by passing struct containing strings.

 ## INPUT/OUTPUT

 The I/O are realised through a single HDF5-archive, currently called `results.h5`.
 One archive with all the inputs (except pre-computed tables) is used and all the ouputs of the code are also stored in this archive.